SMOKEY RE-FRIED BLACK BEANS

 - Remove from heat and top with vegan cheese if desired (heat at 350F until warmed/melted) then top with cilantro and fill tacos, burritos, enchiladas, top nachos or enjoy as dip with tortilla chips.

-- For a quick main course meal, create Tacos, Buddha bowl or Salsa Bean salads.
+- These are perfect for a quick main course meal, create Tacos, Burritos, Buddha bowls or Salsa Bean salads with the addition of extra vegetables, wraps, etc.